 AT&T to buy Straight Path Communications for $1.25 bln

-U.S. wireless carrier AT&T Inc said on Monday it would buy Straight Path Communications Inc , a holder of licenses to wireless spectrum, for $1.25 billion.
 The No.2 U.S. carrier said it would offer $95.63 per share, a premium of 162.1 percent to Straight Path's Friday close.
+Swift Transportation Co said on Monday it would merge with trucking and logistics company Knight Transportation Inc , combining two of the biggest U.S. trucking operators.

 Start the conversation, or Read more at Reuters.